 Content repurposing is a critical activity in the content distribution plan.
 There are several ways you can do this.
 Some good ways to repurpose your blog posts for promotions can be these –

-• Create short, comprehensive posts using Narrato’s AI social media post generator (take note of character limits for platforms like Twitter)
+- Create short, comprehensive posts for social media (take note of character limits for platforms like Twitter)

 This might look like a lot of work, over and above creating a well-researched blog post.
 But if you have the right tools to your aid, this can take you a lot less time and effort.
 For instance, you could use an AI writer to paraphrase or summarize your content.
 Say, you want to convert a section of your blog post into a short bulleted list for a social post, you could use the Paragraph to Bullet use case on Narrato’s AI writing assistant to do that for you.